urmikakasi/Covid2019/README.md

 # Covid2019India
-Analysis and visualisation of COVID 2019 in India
+Basic visualisation and analysis of COVID 2019 in India upto April 9,2020.
+Implemented in Python.